cloudnativelabs/kube-router/README.md

 - IPVS: https://github.com/mqliang/libipvs

 ## Feedback

-Kube-router is in early stage.
-There are many more things to explore around IPVS and monitoring.
-Feel free to leave feedback or raise questions at any time by opening an issue [here](https://github.com/cloudnativelabs/kube-router/issues).
+Kube-router is in active development, the most up-to-date version is HEAD.There are many more things to explore around IPVS and monitoring.
+If you experience any problems, feel free to leave feedback or raise questions at any time by opening an issue [here](https://github.com/cloudnativelabs/kube-router/issues).